 What to Expect

-Once all admission materials have been received by the appropriate office, the Graduate Admissions and department faculty review the applicant's file.
+Once all admission materials have been received by the appropriate office, the Graduate and Professional Admissions and department faculty review the applicant's file.
 The applicant is then notified of the committee's decision.

 Admission Requirements—International Applicants

 Azusa Pacific University is authorized under federal law by the U.S. CIS and the U.S. Department of State to enroll nonimmigrant, alien undergraduate and graduate students.
 APU issues and administers both the I-20 and DS 2019 (F-1 and J-1 status documents respectively).

 To apply for a graduate program at APU, the following requirements must be fulfilled in addition to meeting the domestic applicant and program-specific admission requirements specified by the program.

 International applicants must:

 - Meet all standard admission requirements above